cookpad/barbeque/README.md

 ## Project Status

-Barbeque is under development but already used on production at Cookpad.
+Barbeque is used on production at Cookpad.
-Documentation is work in progress.

 ## What's Barbeque?